Gerichtsassessor

-In the German legal system, the obsolete designation Gerichtsassessor was held by judges or federal prosecutors, whose employment status today would be "on probation".
+In the German legal system, a Gerichtsassessor (plural Gerichtsassessoren) was a candidate who had successfully passed the examination before the central board, and who was therefore eligible for the position of a judge or prosecutor (though most were not appointed as a judge or prosecutor).
+They are sometimes described as assistant judges.
+The obsolete designation Gerichtsassessor was held by judges or federal prosecutors, whose employment status today would be "on probation".
 Attainment of the second state legal qualification (the so-called "Competence to the Justiceship") was always a pre-requisite.
 The appointment took place with the intention that the Gerichtsassessor would be employed later in his lifetime as a judge.

 The Gerichtsassessor usually held this designation for one year after receiving his Certificate of Appointment, before being appointed as a judge.